Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 Real-Life Example: Jake’s Investment Journey

-Jake, a 30-year-old software engineer, decided to start investing in 2022.
+Jake, a 30-year-old software engineer, began investing in 2022.
 Here’s how he approached it:

 - Self-Education: He read The Simple Path to Wealth by JL Collins and completed a Coursera course on investing basics.